 - Request students by the third week of March 2022

-- Offer letters will be sent by EURO throughout the last week of March and first week of April 2022
+- Offer letters will be sent by EURO throughout the last week of March

 Confidentiality of the Project

 Please note that students are required to present their research in a public forum and the abstract of their work will be made public in the form of an abstract booklet.
-Since their work will be presented to the public, research projects that have confidentiality restrictions are not suitable for students in this program.
+Because their work will be presented to the public, research projects that have confidentiality restrictions are not suitable for students in this program.

 Mentoring a SURF participant